 The far north and northeast corner of the island is home to the towering Mount Batu volcano.
 This more cultural and rural area of Bali is great for adventures and features some of the best temples on the island.
 Tours are highly recommended.
 Venture further north to the beaches of Kubu for boat and snorkelling excursions.

-Mount Agung Sunrise Trek – One of the best tours available on Bali.
+Mount Agung Sunrise Trek – One of the best Bali excursions available!
 This early morning trek proves a challenge, but is well worth it for the breath-taking sunrise views and close-up encounter with the volcano wilderness.

 Tirta Gangga Water Gardens – North-east Bali has the best temples and this is our favourite.
 These enchanting and peaceful gardens are a great place to visit.
 You’ll find intricate stone carvings, towering temples and impressive water features.